 You can also read the very detailed post about why you should definitely have the Marriott Bonvoy Card if you like to travel or the card offer’s summary page.

-2. You’ll take advantage of the special 5X promo on groceries and food
+2. You’ll take advantage of the special 5X promo on restaurants

-The Marriott Bonvoy Card now earns 5 Marriott points per dollar on groceries, delivery apps, takeouts, cafés, etc. We talked about it last week; this is a really amazing promo.
+The Marriott Bonvoy Card now earns 5 Marriott points per dollar on restaurants and food delivery apps.
+It’s also 3X on gas and 10X at Marriott hotels.
+We talked about it in a separate post; this is a really amazing promo.

-The 5X is a limited-time promotion until August 31st, so the faster you get the card, the more bonus points you’ll be able to earn on your groceries.
+The increased earn rates is a limited-time promotion until January 3rd, so the faster you get the card, the more bonus points you’ll be able to earn.

-Let’s face it: food is our biggest expense during this lockdown, so you might as well be rewarded for it.
+Personally, I’ve spent a lot more on food delivery during this lockdown, so you might as well be rewarded for it.
 You’ll get rewarded times five with the 5 points per dollar promo.